Those “Testimonies” Regarding Miracles

 One may not take a modern “experience,” therefore, and argue for its supernatural nature if, in fact, biblical argumentation clearly establishes the reality that supernatural phenomena served a specific and limited role in the divine scheme of redemption, and that miraculous experiences, therefore, are no longer operative today.

 In reality, this is precisely the case.
-For further consideration, we invite our readers to carefully study the article on “Miracles,” elsewhere on this site.
+For further consideration, we invite our readers to carefully study the article on What Does the Bible Say About Miracles?.

 Do not confuse experiential “mirages,” with genuine “miracles.”